Homas/ioc2rpz/docs/architecture.md

 1. Client connects via UDP/TCP/TLS/DoH
 2. `parse_dns_request/3` validates the DNS packet structure
+3. The query name is lower-cased (RFC 4343) for the zone lookup and the rate-limit key; the original case is kept for the echoed question section and the logs
-3. Rate limiting checked via an intelligent (hybrid) key from `rl_key/5`: granular `{IP, QName, QType}` for provisioned zones (SOA/AXFR/IXFR) and recognized management (CHAOS/TXT) requests, aggregate `{IP}` for everything else (unknown zone / unsupported qtype / unrecognized name) to prevent query-name-variation bypass
+4. Rate limiting checked via an intelligent (hybrid) key from `rl_key/5`: granular `{IP, QName, QType}` for provisioned zones (SOA/AXFR/IXFR) and recognized management (CHAOS/TXT) requests, aggregate `{IP}` for everything else (unknown zone / unsupported qtype / unrecognized name) to prevent query-name-variation bypass.
+The limit and window for that key come from `rl_limits/2` (RPZ zone → server → macro default); sources in the management ACL are exempt
-4. TSIG signature validated if present (for zone transfers)
+5. TSIG signature validated if present (for zone transfers)
-5. Zone looked up in `cfg_table`
+6. Zone looked up in `cfg_table`
-6. Response served:
+7. Response served:
    - **SOA**: Returns zone serial, SOA timers, NS record
    - **AXFR**: Streams pre-built packets from `rpz_axfr_table`
    - **IXFR**: Generates incremental transfer from `rpz_ixfr_table`